Selecting a language will automatically trigger the translation of the page content.

 FYI

-The employment contract is broken immediately.
+The employment contract is terminated immediately.

 No notice is given.

-The precarious bonus shall not be paid.
+The precarious allowance is not paid.